-“This rodent research mission — just NASA’s seventh since completion of the ISS and the rejuvenation of America’s space biology program — is analogous to the Year in Space human twin’s study, but we will in effect be working with 10 identical siblings from two different families,” says Fred Turek, director of Northwestern’s Center for Sleep and Circadian Biology (CSCB).
+“This rodent research mission — just NASA’s eighth since completion of the ISS and the rejuvenation of America’s space biology program — is analogous to the Year in Space human twin’s study, but we will in effect be working with 10 identical siblings from two different families,” says Fred Turek, director of Northwestern’s Center for Sleep and Circadian Biology (CSCB).
 “Because a trip to Mars and back is expected to take several years, we need to determine how the gut’s microbiota might be altered in zero gravity over long timescales.”

 Turek and Martha Vitaterna, CSCB deputy director, are principal investigators of the study that seeks to identify genetic and environmental factors influencing mammalian adaptation to space.
 The 20 mice aboard the ISS, half of which will spend a record 90 days in orbit, will be complemented by Earth-bound controls living in a highly specialized NASA simulator that replicates the exact minute-by-minute conditions — but with gravity — inside the Space Station.

 The study will highlight the space environment’s effects on circadian rhythms and the microbiome, as well as on related physiological systems.
 The microbiome consists of the trillions of microorganisms, mostly bacteria, which live on and in humans.